Adaptive Deep Learning for Entity Resolution by Risk Analysis: Experiments

 In real scenarios, validation data are necessary for hyperparameter tuning and model selection to ensure that a trained model can generalize well.
 However, due to labeling cost, it is usually desirable to reduce the size of validation data.
 Since risk analysis leverages validation data for risk model learning, we evaluate the performance robustness of the proposed approach w.r.t the size of validation data.

 To this end, we fixed the sets of training and test data at 20\% and 60\% respectively, and varied the size of validation data by randomly selecting part of instances from the split set of validation data.
-The results on the DA and AB workloads are presented in Figure~\ref{fig:sensitivity}, in which the performance of \emph{Tradition} and \emph{Risk} with the whole validation data are also included for reference.
-The evaluation for DA is based on the setting that 10\% of the split set of training data is used.
-The results on SG are similar, thus provided in the supplemental materials.
+The results on the DA, AB and SG workloads are presented in Figure~\ref{fig:sensitivity}, in which the performance of \emph{Tradition} and \emph{Risk} with the whole validation data are also included for reference.
+The evaluation for DA and SG is based on the setting that 10\% of the split set of training data is used.
 It can be observed that with as few as 100 validation instances, \emph{Risk} is able to improve classifier performance by considerable margins.
-Our evaluation results are consistent with those reported in ~\cite{chen2019towards}, which showed that the performance of LearnRisk is very robust w.r.t the size of validation data.
+Our evaluation results are consistent with those reported in ~\citet{chen2019towards}, which showed that the performance of LearnRisk is very robust w.r.t the size of validation data.
 These experimental results bode well for the application of the proposed approach in real scenarios.